pretenderjs/pretender/README.md

 If there were dynamic portions of the url, these well be attached to the request object as a `params` property with keys matching the dynamic portion and values with the matching value from the url.

+If there were query parameters in the request, these well be attached to the request object as a `queryParams` property.

 You must return an array from this handler that includes the http status code, an object literal of response headers and a string body.